Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 For everyone saying that Kimmel didn't violate the FCC guidelines because it didn't cause significant public harm.

-Look at how many people still believe the shooter was right wing.
+Look at how many people still believe the shooter was right-wing.

 I wonder what he'll do.

-I think he'll he'll want to acknowledge it slightly so it's not the elephant in the room, but not dwell on it enough that it overshadows his return.
+I think he'll want to acknowledge it slightly so it's not the elephant in the room, but not dwell on it enough that it overshadows his return.

 For all five of his viewers.